nui-ai/mediapipe/BUILDING.md

     pip install . -v
     ```
     `-v` should be used as otherwise due to pip's build isolation stdout is swallowed when the build does not fail altogether, making its steps hard to trace if needed.
-4. verbose bazel analysis logs created when running under this pip command become available at `/tmp/bazel.explain`, they explain some of bazel's caching decisions.

 5. place a video file with hands in the project root path, as `sample-video.avi`, and run both of the following tests:<br>
    + typically the video files are too large for git/github, so bring your own by using Gesture Studio.